 Arrival at César Manrique airport.
 Delivery of the rental car and check-in at the hotel.

-And finally, we could not miss El Lago Verde, an ancient volcanic crater into which sea water has seeped.
+And finally, we could not miss El Lago Verde, an ancient volcanic crater into which seawater has seeped.
 It is located in the Natural Park of the Volcanoes that surrounds the Timanfaya National Park in the town of El Golfo, in the south of the island of Lanzarote.

 DAY 23: LA GRACIOSA ISLAND

-DAY 24: THROUGH THE GERIA
+DAY 24: AROUND LA GERIA